instana/nodejs/CONTRIBUTING.md

 ## Executing code coverage tool

-If you are actively developing a feature and you would like to know which lines and files you have alreasy covered in your tests, it's recommended to use `.only` for the target test file and then run:
+If you are actively developing a feature and you would like to know which lines and files you have already covered in your tests, it's recommended to use `.only` for the target test file and then run:

 ```
 npm run coverage --scope @instana/collector